Bios4Biol/intronSeeker/README.md

 intronSeeker
 ============

-While sequencing mRNA non-spliced introns are often retained and therefore present in the produced reads.
-These introns coming from to non mature mRNAs create rupture in the proteins found in the transcripts.
-In order to get the correct protein sequence they have to be removed, These retained introns will be present in only some sequences nevertheless they can therefore be present in the assembled contigs built from those reads.
+RNA-Seq reads quite often contain non-spliced introns.
+These introns originating from non mature mRNAs can break the translated protein open reading frame.
+In order to get the correct protein sequence introns have to be removed, Retained introns will be present in only some sequences nevertheless they can therefore be present in the corresponding assembled contigs.

 ![](doc/IntronSeeker-glossary.png)

-The read splicing signal of these introns can be used to find and remove them.
+Splice site signal of these introns can be used to find and remove them.
-The intron splice site boundaries (canonical or not), the Open Reading Frame size and the protein alignment can be used as different hints to measure the probabiliy of having a retained intron.
+Intron splice site boundaries (canonical or not), the Open Reading Frame size and related protein alignments can be used as different hints to measure the probabiliy of having a retained intron.

 We developped a tool to identify potentially retained introns in